Hair (musical): Film

-A musical film adaptation of the same name was released in 1979.
-Directed by Miloš Forman with choreography by Twyla Tharp and a screenplay by Michael Weller, the film stars John Savage, Treat Williams and Beverly D'Angelo, with Golden, Melba Moore, Dyson, Foley, Dorsey Wright, Don Dacus, Nell Carter and Cheryl Barnes.
+A musical film adaptation was released in 1979.
+Directed by Miloš Forman with choreography by Twyla Tharp and a screenplay by Michael Weller, the film stars John Savage, Treat Williams and Beverly D'Angelo, with Golden, Moore, Dyson, Foley, Dorsey Wright, Don Dacus, Nell Carter and Cheryl Barnes.
 It was nominated for two Golden Globes: Best Motion Picture – Musical or Comedy, and New Star of the Year in a Motion Picture (for Williams), and Forman was nominated for a César Award.

-Several songs were deleted, and the film's storyline departs significantly from the musical.
-The character of Claude is rewritten as an innocent draftee from Oklahoma, newly arrived in New York to join the military, and Sheila is a high-society debutante who catches his eye.
-In perhaps the greatest diversion, a mistake leads Berger to go to Vietnam in Claude's place, where he is killed.
-While the film received generally positive reviews, Ragni and Rado said it failed to capture the essence of Hair by portraying hippies as "oddballs" without any connection to the peace movement.
+Several songs were deleted, and the film's more conventionally romantic storyline departs greatly from the musical.
+Claude is rewritten as an innocent draftee from Oklahoma, newly arrived in New York to join the military, and Sheila is a high-society debutante who catches his eye.
+The friendly tribe adopts the farm boy in Central Park and, led by Berger, tries to facilitate the romance.
+During Claude's basic training, they bring Sheila for a tryst with Claude, substituting Berger in his barracks wearing Claude's dogtags.
+A mistake leads Berger to be taken to Vietnam in Claude's place, where he is killed.
+While the film received generally positive reviews, Ragni and Rado said its comic portrayal of the tribe failed to capture the essence of Hair by portraying hippies as "oddballs" without any connection to the peace movement.